octo-technology-downunder/git-command-line-lab/README.md

 git checkout master
 git cherry-pick my-new-branch
 ```
-If you run `git log` you will now see the commit has been added to master.
+Run `git log` to see the commit has been added to master.

 ### Cherry pick multiple commits